 - hardening of scar tissue

-- problems with the skin graft used in your child’s surgery
+- problems with the skin graft used in the surgery

-- changes to the appearance of your child’s affected fingernail
+- changes to the appearance of the affected fingernail or toenail

-- lack of adequate blood supply to your child’s finger, known as finger ischemia
+- a lack of adequate blood supply to the finger or toe, which is known as ischemia

-See your doctor immediately if you notice any abnormalities or color changes to the fingers or toes.
+See your doctor immediately if you notice any abnormalities or color changes in your child’s fingers or toes.

-After surgical repair of finger syndactyly, your child will most likely experience normal finger function.
-The hand will also have an improved appearance.
-If there are complications, additional surgeries may be necessary for your child to have full function of the fingers or toes.
-Additional surgeries to improve the appearance of the hand or toes can also be arranged for a future date.
+After surgical repair of finger or toe syndactyly, your child will most likely experience normal finger or toe function.
+Their hand or foot will also have an improved appearance.
+If your child experiences complications, additional surgeries may be necessary to help them gain full function of their fingers or toes.
+Additional surgeries to improve the appearance of their hand or toes can also be arranged for a future date.

-Your child’s hand will continue to grow normally after the surgery.
-Some children may require additional surgery when they reach adolescence, after their hands have fully matured and grown.
+Your child’s hand or foot will continue to grow normally after the surgery.
+Some children may require additional surgery when they reach adolescence, after their hands and feet have fully matured and grown.

 Published By: Healthline Networks, Inc.